Kenjale15/codex-techno/02-Customer-Segmentation/README.md

 ## 📌 Project Overview

-This project is part of my data analyst internship at **Cidex Techno**.
+This project is part of my data analyst internship at **Codex Techno**.
 The goal is to perform **customer segmentation** for an e-commerce business using clustering techniques.
 By grouping customers based on purchasing behavior, the business can target different segments with personalized marketing strategies.

 ## 🔧 Tools & Technologies Used